danzimmerman/dz_minimal_controller/README.md

 ## Dz Minimal Controller

+💡Ultimately the issues here were solved by upgrading libraries to newer versions.

-This is a debugging effort for a shareable minimal reproduction of a ROS2 Control controller using
+This was a debugging effort for a shareable minimal reproduction of a ROS2 Control controller using
  * PickNik's `generate_parameter_library`
  * GMock testing